Adversarial Examples in the Physical World: A Survey: Go Deep into PAEs

 As shown in Figure \ref{fig:phy-dig-diff}, taking a computer vision scenario as a typical instance, we give a workflow-based diagram to discriminate the essential distinctions between digital and physical world examples.
 It can be witnessed that digital and physical world examples have similarities and differences in generation workflow.
 Precisely, they share similar adversarial noise optimizing processes, which allows the adversarial noises (\eg, perturbations, patches, and so on) to acquire the adversarial attacking ability.
-During this process, adversaries might design various strategies, such as object functions and modules, to train the adversarial noises for successfully attacking deep models.
 However, the key processes that make the PAEs distinctive are the adversarial pattern manufacturing process and the adversarial examples re-sampling process.
-During the manufacturing process, the adversaries manufacture the adversarial patterns via various approaches, such as producing material objects, and playing with diverse projection devices or audio devices.
+During the manufacturing process, the adversaries manufacture the adversarial patterns via various approaches, such as producing material objects and playing with diverse projection devices or audio devices.
 For computer vision tasks, the output of this process could be adversarial patches \cite{doan2022tnt}, adversarial hats \cite{komkov2021advhat}, adversarial T-shirts \cite{xu2020adversarial}, adversarial lighting \cite{sugawara2020light}, and \etc. For audio recognition tasks, the output of this process could be adversarial audio music \cite{li2019adversarial}, adversarial audio noise \cite{yakura2019robust}, and \etc. During the re-sampling process, the manufactured adversarial physical patterns will be put into real scenarios, \ie, diverse environments, to act attacks in turn.
-These physical adversarial patterns could be sampled by different samplers as re-sampled digital adversarial patterns and make efforts to mislead or fool deep learning model-based intelligent equipment in real world.
-Specifically, the samplers in this process could be cameras, tape recorders, video recorders, infrared imagers, smartphones, \etc. Generally, the output of the re-sampling process is de facto the re-sampled adversarial example, \ie, the PAEs.
+These physical adversarial patterns could be sampled by different samplers as re-sampled digital adversarial patterns and make efforts to mislead or fool deep learning model-based intelligent equipment in the real world.
+Specifically, the samplers in this process could be cameras, tape recorders, video recorders, infrared imagers, smartphones, \etc.